 While live interactions are important and needed, don’t discount the low-stress, ultra-meaningful possibilities of virtual clubs and communities!
 They have the potential to provide significant fun and friendship in your student’s world.

 Whether a student is a “snowflake” or not depends on the security, opportunities provided and skills mastered during education.
 Not shying away from the tough issues and promoting a positive interaction among all learners while providing biblical grounding will result in confident individuals able to wrestle with contemporary problems and issues.

 Jodi Guerra is an Instructor and Coordinator with Excelsior Classes, a consortium of online teachers dedicated to excellence in online instruction.
 She has been involved in the education of children and adults serving in public schools, private schools, and corporate America.
-For the last eighteen years, Jodi has worked with homeschool students in private classes, tutoring situations, and in the virtual world of online education.
+For the last twenty years, Jodi has worked with homeschool students in private classes, tutoring situations, and in the virtual world of online education.
 She seeks to make every learning situation fun yet productive.
 Besides teaching, Jodi loves to read and finds both cooking and sewing to be creative expressions.